All of the Substrate tutorials and how-to guides require you to build and run a Substrate node in your development environment.

 git clone https://github.com/substrate-developer-hub/substrate-node-template

 --branchcommand-line option and a tag to specify a version of Polkadot you want the node to be compatible with.

 Change to the root of the cloned directory:

-If you want to save your changes and make this branch easy to identify, you can create a new branch by running a command similar to the following:
+Create a new branch to save your work by running a command similar to the following:

 Compile the node template:

 The first time you compile the node, it can take some time to complete.
 When compiling is complete, you should see a line like this:

 Verify that your node is ready to use and see information about the command-line options available by running the following command:

 The usage information displays the command-line options you can use to: